andyshinn/docker-alpine-abuild/README.md

 ## Usage

-In your Alpine Linux package source folder (the folder with your APKBUILD) create a `Dockerfile`.
-You need to specify the `FROM` image and `PACKAGER_PRIVKEY` environment variable.
-This is the location of your private key file.
-The `ONBUILD` triggers will copy `*.rsa` to `/package` and `*.rsa.pub` to `/etc/apk/keys`.

-Here is an example `Dockerfile`:
+The builder is typically run from your Alpine Linux package source directory (changing `~/.abuild/abuild.rsa` to your packager private key location):

 ```
-FROM andyshinn/alpine-abuild
-ENV PACKAGER_PRIVKEY /package/andys@andyshinn.as-54f23052.rsa
+docker run -e RSA_PRIVATE_KEY="$(cat ~/.abuild/abuild.rsa)" -v $(pwd):/home/builder/package -v $(pwd)/packages:/home/builder/packages
 ```

-Then build your Docker image for the package with `docker build -t package .` and run it with `docker run --name package package` to build the Alpine Linux package.
-You can copy the `apk` file out of the container after it is build with `docker cp package:/packages .`.

-You will have a `packages` folder locally with your built Alpine Linux packages.
+This would build the package at your current working directory, and place the resulting packages in `packages` at your current working directory.

+You can also run the builder anywhere.
+You just need to mount your package source and build directories to `/home/builder/package` and `/home/builder/packages`, respectively.

 ## Environment

 There are a number of environment variables you can change at package build time:

-* `PACKAGER_PRIVKEY`: defaults to `/package/abuild.rsa`
+* `RSA_PRIVATE_KEY`: required.
+This is the contents of your RSA private key.
+* `PACKAGER_PRIVKEY`: defaults to `/package/abuild.rsa`.
+This is generally used if you are bind mounting your private key instead of passing it in with `RSA_PRIVATE_KEY`.
-* `REPODEST`: defaults to `/packages`
+* `REPODEST`: defaults to `/packages`.
+If you want to override the destination of the build packages.
-* `PACKAGER`: defaults to `Glider Labs <team@gliderlabs.com>`
+* `PACKAGER`: defaults to `Glider Labs <team@gliderlabs.com>`.
+This is the name of the package used in package metadata.

 ## Keys